 Significantly, waivers of sovereign immunity are limited by the specific terms of the relevant legislation and the government may avoid liability for actions that are deemed sovereign acts, as contrasted with acts undertaken in its contractual capacity.
 The distinction is whether the government's act affects the public generally or whether it is directed at the contractor only.
 Although rare, the federal government has attempted to avoid contractor claims on this basis.
 Also significant is that the federal government and most state governments are protected by sovereign immunity from quasi-contract claims, such as quantum meruit and unjust enrichment.
 Moreover, where sovereign immunity has been waived, the relevant statutes may also have various notice provisions and deadlines within which legal proceedings must be commenced.
 For this reason, it is extremely important that contractors strictly adhere to the procedures established in the CDA and its state law equivalents.
-Failure to do so will likely cause a contractor to forfeit its claim.
+Failure to do so will likely cause a contractor to forfeit its claim

-25 Statutory payment protection
+Statutory payment protection

-Where major projects have been interrupted or cancelled, do the local laws provide any protection for unpaid contractors who have performed work?
+25 Where major projects have been interrupted or cancelled, do the local laws provide any protection for unpaid contractors who have performed work?

 Apart from any contractual remedies that may be available to a contractor for the suspension or convenience termination of a project, all states have one or more legal remedies available to unpaid contractors for the work that they performed.
-The most common legal remedy available to unpaid contractors is the right to file a mechanic's lien, which serves as a lien against the improved property for the amount of the unpaid contract work that was performed.
-If the project was for a public improvement, state and federal laws require the general contractor to post a payment bond, which guarantees payment to unpaid subcontractors and suppliers.
+The most common legal remedy available to unpaid contractors is the right to file a mechanic's lien.
+On private projects, it serves as a lien against the improved property for the amount of the unpaid contract work that was performed, and on public projects, its serves as a lien against moneys due to the general contractor.
+For public improvement projects, state and federal laws require the general contractor to post a payment bond, which guarantees payment to unpaid subcontractors and suppliers.
 In some instances, payment bonds may also be required by statute for private improvements on public property.

-Many states, and even the federal government, also have statutes known as 'prompt pay' laws, which require that subcontractors, and in some cases contractors, be paid within a specified number of days after receipt of payment from the employer.
+Many states, and even the federal government, also have statutes known as 'prompt pay' laws, which require that subcontractors, and, in some cases, contractors, be paid within a specified number of days after receipt of payment from the employer.
 Failure to make timely payment in accordance with these requirements can result in significant legal consequences.
 These laws typically provide the contractor with a right to interest on the unpaid monies and may entitle the unpaid contractor to suspend its future performance on the project (without recourse by the owner) until payment is finally made.
 On public projects, a common condition for receiving payment from the government is the requirement that the contractor 'certify' on the payment requisition that all subcontractors have been paid in accordance with the prompt pay provisions.
 A false certification can result in serious claims by the government, including claims of making false statements, false claims and fraud.
 The government has been known to make these claims in both civil and criminal contexts, depending upon the circumstances.